TS Laevad

 TS Laevad ("TS Ships") is an Estonian ferry company which operates two routes between the Estonian mainland and the islands of Hiiumaa and Muhu in the Baltic Sea.
 Muhu is connected by a causeway to Estonia's largest island, Saaremaa.

-The company is a fully owned subsidiary of the Port of Tallinn (Tallinna Sadam, "TS"), which is in turn majority-owned by the Estonian state.
+The company is a fully owned subsidiary of the Port of Tallinn (Tallinna Sadam, "TS"), which is in turn 70 percent owned by the Estonian state.
 The state subsidises the ferry routes with a sum of over €20 million per annum.

-The company operates five ice class ferries, four of which were purpose-built, with an additional hybrid ferry expected to be delivered in 2024.
+The company operates five ice class ferries, four of which were purpose-built for TS Laevad.

 Routes

 Two routes across the Väinameri are operated by TS Laevad.

 History

 Contract period 2016–2026

 TS Laevad replaced the previous operator, SLK, on 1 October 2016 after submitting a public procurement bid 64 million euros less than its predecessor.
-It is contracted to operate the routes until 30 September 2026.
+It was originally contracted to operate the routes until 30 September 2026.

 As none of TS Laevads new ferries were delivered in time for the start of the company's contract, three vessels from Vjatšeslav Leedo's Saaremaa Shipping Company (SLK) were chartered as an interim solution.
 The Sefine Shipyard in Turkey and the Remontowa shipyard in Poland paid TS Laevad a total of nearly €11 million in late fees.
 All four new ferries were in service by the end of April 2017.

 In 2019 the ferry Tõll had batteries installed which were expected to reduce the vessel's diesel consumption by 20%.
 It thus became the first hybrid passenger vessel in Estonia.

 In 2022, the company's ferries carried a total of 2.3 million passengers and 1.1 million vehicles.
 72 percent of total passengers sailed on the Saaremaa route, with the remainder on the Hiiumaa route.
 The busiest month was July, with 394,000 passengers.
 The least busy month was February, with 96,000 passengers.

+All five ferries have an onboard shop operated by R-Kiosk Estonia AS.
+In addition, the four larger ferries have a "Take Off" restaurant operated by Baltic Restaurants Estonia AS.